-Realisations which satisfy these assumptions are given in Section \ref{sec: realisations}.
-Assumption \ref{as:gauge} is respected in Einstein's theory of General Relativity, but he also considered what is now known as the unimodular theory of gravity \cite{einstein1952gravitational,van1982exchange,weinberg1989cosmological,unruh1989unimodular,alvarez2005can,smolin2009quantization, shaposhnikov2009scale} where $N$ is chosen so that the cosmological constant becomes an integration constant.
+Realisations which satisfy these assumptions are given in appendix \ref{sec: realisations}.
+Assumption \ref{as:gauge} is respected in Einstein's theory of General Relativity, but Einstein also considered what is now known as the unimodular theory of gravity \cite{einstein1952gravitational,van1982exchange,weinberg1989cosmological,unruh1989unimodular,alvarez2005can,smolin2009quantization, shaposhnikov2009scale} where $N$ is chosen so that the cosmological constant becomes an integration constant.
 Assumption \ref{as:gauge} also doesn't hold in Horava gravity \cite{horava, horavaphase,horavaphase2} and shape dynamics \cite{mercati2017shape, Anderson_2005, Gomes_2012}, but here we explore the consequences of taking the full gauge symmetry.
-Assumption \ref{as:1} seems reasonable to ask: essentially, when computing the commutators of the gauge transformations it must be the case that $W^{\ag \bg}$ term must transform like the Hamiltonian and $W^{\ag \bg}_a$ like the momentum, or else the pure classical part and pure quantum part of the evolution will transform differently to the CQ coupling.
+Assumption \ref{as:1} seems reasonable to ask: essentially, when computing the commutators of the gauge transformations it must be the case that $W^{\ag \bg}$ term must transform like the Hamiltonian, or else the pure classical part and pure quantum part of the evolution will transform differently to the CQ coupling.
 One could imagine a theory with alternative, higher order, Lindblad operators which have the correct transformation properties -- such as $ W^{\phi \phi \phi \phi}(x)\phi \phi \cqstate \phi \phi$ -- but we do not discuss such theories in this paper and leave this type of realization as a possible alternative.

-We can summarize assumptions \ref{as:2}, \ref{as:3} as considering CQ couplings of the form $W^{\ag \bg}(z|z',x) = W^{\ag \bg}(g,\pi|g, \pi',x)$ where the moments of $ W^{\ag \bg}(g,\pi|g, \pi',x)$ depend only on $g_{ab}$ and not $\pi^{ab}$.
+We can summarize assumptions \ref{as:2} and \ref{as:3} as considering CQ couplings which take the form $W^{\ag \bg}(z|z',x) = W^{\ag \bg}(g,\pi|g', \pi',x)$, where the moments of $ W^{\ag \bg}(g,\pi|g, \pi',x)$ depend only on $g_{ab}$ and not $\pi^{ab}$.
 The assumptions we make here are motivated two fold.
 Firstly, by analogy to pure classical gravity.
 There, when one considers minimally coupled scalar fields the interaction term is of the form